Anukr98/Apollo247/README.md

 ## Usage
 1. Install docker and docker-compose
+2. Add the `firebase-secrets.json` to `api/services/profiles` folder (ask someone on the dev team for a copy)
 2. Start the profiles-service `docker-compose up profiles-service`
 3. Start the api-gateway `docker-compose up api-gateway`
 4. Start the web client `docker-compose up web`